WilliamMerino/Bank-Loan-Recommendation-Tool/README.md

 member_id - not relevant for our use case

 next meeting we will figure out how to read the data and find the correlation between the elements

+in the dataset we acquired, we were unable to find how the original team calculated the debt_to_income ratio - as a result, we have decided to recalculate the debt_to_income ratio using the formula: